HOW TO APPLY

 Pay visa fees and biometric fee, if required, as per instructions in the IRCC website.
-Please note that when submitting application via the CVAC, in person or by mail, visa fees must be paid in addition to CVAC (IOM) service charge.
+Please note that when submitting application via the CVAC, in person or by mail, visa fees must be paid in addition to CVAC (VFS) service charge.

 Visit your local Canada Visa Application Centre (CVAC) and make sure you bring your passport, photographs, completed forms and all supporting documents as per checklist and IRCC fee and payment instructions.
 Applicable CVAC service charges will be levied.
 Please ensure you bring an accepted method of payment.

 Once you are at CVAC, pay the service charges, hand your complete application and obtain a receipt.
 This receipt contains your unique tracking number which you will need to track the progress of your application online.

 Important Note: If you need to provide biometrics, your $85 CAD biometric fee covers the CVAC service charge for application handling.

 Note: You may need to give your fingerprints and photos (biometrics) at a Visa Application Centre when you apply for a visitor visa, study or work permit, or permanent residence Visit Canada.gc.ca/biometrics for more information

 Important Note: If you need to give your biometrics, DO NOT submit your application by mail to this Canada Visa Application Center.
 You must submit your application in person.
 The Canada Visa Application Center will collect your biometrics at the same time you submit your application.